 Moving data between different platforms doesn’t work for real-time planning requirements

 The “moving data around” approach is equally problematic: planning scenarios require instant response.
 A process that requires moving data between different platforms can never achieve that.

 The final aspect is authentication: the legacy BI applications typically use their own authentication mechanisms that don’t integrate with Power BI’s.

 In summary, we recommend asking the following questions to assess if an integration with Power BI is efficient and of practical use or a just a bottle of snake oil:

-For any questions, comparisons and a demonstration of the only comprehensive Financial Planning & Analytics platform that seamlessly integrates with Power BI and supports all features please contact our friendly live chat team.
+For any questions, comparisons and a demonstration of the only comprehensive Financial Planning & Analytics platform that seamlessly integrates with Power BI and supports all features -at typically a fraction of the total cost of ownership of legacy vendors- please contact our friendly live chat team.